scallbe1/comfyui-truenas/README.md

 In the YAML file below,  "pull_policy: always" ensures you are running the latest image version on every restart.
 This slows down startup but ensures your local installation will be updated when the Dockerfile changes.

 Storage: Before deploying, create these 5 datasets and create SMB shares.
-Grant user 1000 and your user account write-permission to those datasets to facilitate uploads and downloads from other devices.
 - comfyui-models
 - comfyui-customnodes
 - comfyui-input